A geodesic interior-point method for linear optimization over symmetric cones: Short-step algorithm

 since any affine set $z_0 + \mathcal{S}$ satisfies $z_0 + \mathcal{S} = \proj_{\mathcal{S}^{\perp}}(z_0) + \mathcal{S}$.
 Hence, $d$ has the following direct-sum decompositions with respect to $\mathcal{L}_w$ and $\mathcal{L}_w^{\perp}$:

-Since such decompositions are unique, $d_{\mathcal{L}_w} = \proj_{\mathcal{L}_w} (-r_d)$, proving the claim. \end{proof} \end{prop} This decomposition has immediate practical implications: one can use any algorithm for orthogonal projection, e.g., the Gram-Schmidt process or a least-squares method, to find $\newton$.
-Section~\ref{sec:leastsquares} gives more details.
+Since such decompositions are unique, $d_{\mathcal{L}_w} = \proj_{\mathcal{L}_w} (-r_2)$, proving the claim. \end{proof} \end{prop} This decomposition has immediate practical implications: one can use any algorithm for orthogonal projection, e.g., the Gram-Schmidt process or a least-squares method, to find $\newton$.
+Section~\ref{sec:leastsquares} gives an explicit linear system for performing this projection using this latter approach.
+Further, the size/structure of this linear system matches the size/structure of linear systems arising in classical IPMs.